 As a parent/guardian, you recognize your child’s potential better than anyone.
-Grow your village by signing them up to be a Little and adding another mentor to their life.
+If you live in Kalamazoo, Allegan, Calhoun or Van Buren counties, grow your village by signing them up to be a Little and adding another mentor to their life.

 Bigs and Littles share everyday activities they already enjoy.
 Playing a game or sport, reading, drawing, or visiting a park or museum are all mentoring opportunities.
 We make sure that your child shares common interests with their mentor so the foundation for a successful friendship is in place.